Business communications have evolved rapidly over the past few decades.

 87% of people use a mobile phone to communicate at work at least once per week

-62% of contact centers use IVR or self-service speech platforms for customer service
+62% of contact centers use IVR or self-service speech solutions for customer service

 More contact centers are using IVR because of its self-service convenience for callers.
 It’s also a way for contact centers to gather important information ahead of each call.